0dan0/qr/docs/control/eclipse/README.md

 Shooting a solar eclipse is tricky.
 The first issue is the sheer change in dynamic range from full sun to when it's fully covered by the moon, the light level can vary up to 12 stops.
 12 stops, the light halving in brightness 12 times, would be the difference in shooting with 1/1000 shutter to a 4 second exposure.
-This example data was from a solar eclipse measured in Australia in 2023 (thanks to Matt Parker's data from https://youtu.be/IuUMxNfDfFY?si=iytXca2frHqOakOB&t=933 - the whole video is a worth watch.)
+This example data was from a solar eclipse measured in Australia in 2023 (thanks to Matt Parker's data from [**Stand-up Maths**](https://youtu.be/IuUMxNfDfFY?si=iytXca2frHqOakOB&t=933) - the whole video is a worth watch.)

 ![stops.png](stops.png)